(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

-Grand Canyon West Rim & Helicopter 6 in 1 – If you really want to take it up a notch you’ll want to hop on this tour.
-In addition to the many sites and experiences you’ll have in Grand Canyon West, this tour also includes a 15-minute helicopter ride complete with amazing aerial views of the canyon and southwest desert landscape!
+Grand Canyon West Rim & Helicopter 6 in 1 – If you really want to take it up a notch you’ll want to hop on this Grand Canyon helicopter tour.
+In addition to the many sites and experiences you’ll have in Grand Canyon West, this guided tour also includes a 15-minute helicopter flight complete with amazing aerial views of the canyon and southwest desert landscape!

 No matter how you choose to get there, the West Rim of the Grand Canyon is not to be missed and it’s easily accessible from Las Vegas.

 When people talk about the Grand Canyon or Grand Canyon National Park, it’s generally the South Rim they’re talking about.
-Doing a day trip from Las Vegas to the South Rim of the Grand Canyon is possible just know that it will be a very long day if you’re driving or taking a ground tour.
+Doing a day trip from Las Vegas to the South Rim of the Grand Canyon is possible just know that it will be a very long day if you’re going by car or taking a ground tour.

-A one way trip to the South Rim of the Grand Canyon from Las Vegas will take a little over 4.5 hours (292 miles).
+A one way trip to the South Rim of the Grand Canyon from Las Vegas will take a little over 4.5 hours at a distance of 292 miles.
 If you want to do this in a day, there won’t be much time for stopping along the way but if you can make it a two-day trip or more, there are a couple of interesting stops in addition to the ones I talked about above for the West Rim.
 They are:

 - Kingman, Arizona (website) – Kingman is a city along historic Route 66.
 It’s where you’ll find the Route 66 Museum, Mohave Museum of History and Arts as well as Locomotive Park and the Kingman Railroad Museum.